Apply for Aid

 After January 1, fill out your FAFSA.

-The FAFSA (Free Application for Federal Student Aid) is used to determine eligibility for need-based federal, state, and Bethel grants.
-It's also required of students and parents interested in government education loans.
+The Free Application for Federal Student Aid (FAFSA) is used to determine eligibility for need-based federal, state, and Bethel grants.
+It's also required of students and parents interested in government education loans and work study.
 Here’s what you should do:

 First, complete your income tax return.